Get

 6 Food High in Magnesium for Dogs: Vet-Reviewed Facts & FAQ

-French bulldog eating from a bowl
+dog eating in a food bowl

 Like humans, dogs require essential minerals and vitamins to function.
 Magnesium, along with calcium, phosphorus, and potassium, is an essential macromineral.
-It is important for bone formation, muscle, and nerve function.
+It’s important for bone formation, muscle, and nerve function.
 Magnesium must be included in the diet in sufficient amounts to avoid deficiencies.
 Commercially available complete dog foods contain enough magnesium for healthy dogs.
 A lack of magnesium in a dog’s diet can occur for various reasons, including chronic diarrhea, kidney failure, and diabetes.

 This article examines magnesium-rich foods.
 However, not all of these foods are suitable for all dogs, depending on their age and health condition.
-Always speak to your vet before adding additional foods to your dog’s diet, especially if your dog is showing any signs of illness.
+Always speak to a vet before adding additional foods to your dog’s diet, especially if your dog is showing any signs of illness.

 Dogster_Website dividers_v1_Jan 18 2024-03